 The Fischls and the de Dirsztays - their original and later Baruch Lousada links

-The chart above is based on Richard de Dirsztay's tree (ref 31), varied as explained in note 5, but principally enhanced by giving Baruch Lichtenstadt (the father of Simon #64 and Gedalia #986) a Baruch Lousada wife who then gave Baruch 2 other children - a hitherto unknown daughter (see blue colour above and note 12 below) and a stepson Moses aka Moritz Baruh.
+The chart above is based on Richard de Dirsztay's tree (ref 31), varied as explained in note 5.
+It is principally enhanced however by inserting a plausible Baruch Lousada ancestry for Moritz Baruh and this involved adding a full brother plus 2 half-brothers Simon #64 and Gedalia #986.
 It was drawn up for the reasons explained in note 6 below.
 The tree shows recent Baruch Lousada ancestry (discussed in note 1 below) for Richard de Dirsztay appears to have been a great-grandson of the 5th Lousada Duke; he was also a grand-nephew of Erno Letay de Losada (see next paragraph).
 The people shown in orange may be found online (see note 6) but do not appear in Richard's tree.
-The people in red are suggested by a DNA match of Julian Land (see note 11 below).
+The people in red are suggested by a DNA match of Julian Land and the person in blue is inserted to correct the ancestor count (see note 11 below).

 In 1922 and 1924 Erno Letay de Losada obtained the right to use the 'de Losada' title and coat of arms; but this would hardly have happened solely on the strength of his sister-in-law's ancestry shown in the chart.
 She was a daughter of the 5th Lousada Duke, and while she seemed to be living proof that the Baruch Lousadas had successfully assumed the title of the Duque de Losada, additional arguments must have been put forward to demonstrate a more direct descent.
 Perhaps Erno only needed to demonstrate his own Baruch Lousada ancestry (see note 9 below).
 We do not know how he did this, but if the de Dirsztay tree is any guide then Moritz Baruh was his key ancestor.
-However the tree does not give a cogent explanation as to how Moritz Baruh could have been a Baruch Lousada descendant, and in any case almost certainly demonstrates that Moritz Baruh was not Erno's ancestor (see note 3 for our reasoning).
-We have corrected this situation in that we now consider that Erno's Baruch Lousada ancestry must have arisen from an offshoot of the Livorno Baruch Lousadas (see note 10 below).
-And we also suggest that it was not Moritz Baruh who was the actual ancestor of Erno nor Moses' brother Gedalia of Prague but a sister.
-The Empress' 1744 expulsion edict (see note 8 below) may have caused the sister's sons to stay away from Prague (see notes 12 & 13 below) and remain with their uncle Moses in Timisoara (see note 7 below).
+However the tree does not give a cogent explanation as to how Moritz Baruh could have been a Baruch Lousada descendant (see note 3).
+We have corrected this situation in that we now consider that the Fischl and Dirsztay Baruch Lousada ancestry must have arisen from an offshoot of the Livorno Baruch Lousadas (see note 10 below).
+The Empress' 1744 expulsion edict (see note 8 below) may have caused Jacob #2417 and Baruch #2350 to stay away from Prague (see notes 12 & 13 below) and join their uncle and father Moses #1191 in Timisoara (see note 7 below).

 Notes: